Pipo927/Micro-Hidroponic-web/README.md

 ## General Information
-- Create a small hydroponics greenhouse with web intercation
+- Create a small hydroponics greenhouse with web interaction.
 - Create small server on Raspberry Pi
 - Interact Python, C and DB
 - Development of webpage (backend and frontend)